graz-dev/kalco/docs/index.md

 # Kalco Documentation

 Welcome to the Kalco documentation.
-Kalco is a professional CLI tool for Kubernetes cluster analysis, resource extraction, validation, and lifecycle management.
+Kalco is a professional CLI tool for Kubernetes cluster analysis, resource extraction, and lifecycle management.

 ## What is Kalco?